Awni00/relational-convolutions/rebuttals/icml/message_to_ac.md

 > you seem to be couching it in terms of...
 - Our rebuttal aimed to engage with the reviewer to help them understand our paper and the line of work it is a part of to help them provide an informative review.
 Our rebuttal addressed the content of the review factually and constructively.
 - The reviewer responded in bad faith.
 Their response contains personal attacks and is threatening to downgrade their rating.
 This constitutes "retaliation", which is against the ICML code of conduct.
+- The reviewer's threat to downgrade our score is an attempt at retaliation for pointing out flaws in the review.
+The reviewer's response is defensive and inappropriate.